-The paragraphs below are extracted from the addendum heritage assessment report which summarises the heritage significance of the subject properties:
+The paragraphs below are extracted from the heritage assessment reports which summarise the heritage significance of the subject properties:

-No. 50 and Nos.
-52 to 56 Parraween Street Cremorne- Summary Statement of Heritage Significance
+50 and 52 - 56 Parraween Street Cremorne- Summary Statement of Heritage Significance

 The group of four cottages at No. 50 and Nos.
 52 to 56 Parraween Street Cremorne are of significance on a local level for their historical, aesthetic and representational values and their rarity.
 The group consists of four relatively intact late Victorian cottages, developed for the working classes, displaying modest Georgian Revival and Italianate detailing, and their significance is strengthened by their linked histories and shared architectural details (both internally and externally).